frederic-perez/AmE-dictionary/data/dictionary.md

 __brabble__ _v_ Argue over petty things. _Syn_ bicker, pettifog, squabble, quibble, niggle
 __brace<sup>1</sup>__ _n_ _To define Python dictionaries, we use braces._
 __brace<sup>2</sup>__ _v_ :nine::m::astonished: (braces, braced, bracing) A brace is a support that helps to steady or strengthen, and to brace is to prepare for something hard. _So brace yourself for that impromptu meeting with your boss if you haven’t been performing well._ _Online media companies are bracing for change._ _Residents brace themselves for more rain._
+__brachistochrone__ _n_ The curve between two points through which a body moves under the force of gravity in a shorter time than for any other curve; the path of quickest descent.
 __bracing swim__
 __bracken__ _n_ :two: A cluster of ferns or shrubs.
 __bracket__ _n_ :two::hammer: _Free bus travel led to greater use of public transport by people in the older age bracket._ _I want to break into that world-class bracket._